-- 1) Taxing land, or land and property together, is often fairer than other forms of tax.
+1 Taxing land, or land and property together, is often fairer than other forms of tax.
 When local governments invest in building a road, or a school near a property, the price of these assets significantly increase.
 At the same time, the value of land in a city is increasing all the time due to urban population growth that places higher demand on land.
-These increases are not small in Kigali, for example, peri-urban land has appreciated 1000-fold in the last ten years.
+These increases are not small - in Kigali, for example, peri-urban land has appreciated 1000-fold in the last ten years 12.
 Taxing land and properties allows governments to capture some of these increases in land and property prices that result from forces outside of the owner's control and are in part the direct result of public investment.
-If designed appropriately (see below on valuation of the tax base), those individuals who gain more from public services and population growth can be taxed for the benefit of the wider community. - 2) Related to this, land and property taxes can allow governments to obtain returns on their investments into public services and infrastructure that raise the value of nearby land, or land and property.
-In cities in Brazil, providing an adequate water supply to plots increases land prices by up to 10 times the cost of investment.
-This means that implementing these taxes provides governments with higher projected future income streams, on the basis of which it may be possible to finance current projects through capital markets^.
+If designed appropriately (see below on valuation of the tax base), those individuals who gain more from public services and population growth can be taxed for the benefit of the wider community.
+At the same time, those individuals who lose out on their property values from nearby investments can be effectively compensated in the form of lower taxes.